Actifio/AGMPowerCLI/UsageExamples.md

 ## Compute Engine Instance Onboarding Automation

 If we are onboarding large numbers of Compute Engine Instances or we want to auto protect new instances using automation, we can use a function called: **New-AGMLibGCEInstanceDiscovery**

+We can run this command against each project/zone combination where we have instances we want to onboard (so if you have 40 projects all using the same zone, then you need to run this command 40 times) or we can put all project/zones in a CSV file so we can run this command just once.

 ### Using a CSV file to work with multiple zones and or projects